 The expert group developed the APEC energy database through the creation of an energy data collection network among member economies.
-The expert group has published “APEC Energy Statistics” annually since 1993 and in 1995 it published “Historical APEC Energy Statistics 1980-92.”
-The expert group has also developed an online data dissemination system.
+It has published “APEC Energy Statistics” annually since 1993 and in 1995 it published “Historical APEC Energy Statistics 1980-92.”
+It has also developed an online data dissemination system.

 Following the 12th APEC EWG meeting in Hong Kong, China in May 1996, the name of the expert group was changed to the “Energy Data and Outlook Expert Group” reflecting its new role of advising the Asia Pacific Energy Research Centre in the execution of its outlook and research activities.
-It was further approved at the 18th APEC EWG Meeting in Wellington, New Zealand, to change the name of the Group to the current “Expert Group on Energy Data and Analysis.”
-This is to reflect the expanded research activities of APERC and the Group's role in overseeing these activities as well as responding to the EWG's increasing need for information and analysis in its policy oriented discussions.
-At the APEC EWG 48 Meeting in Port Moresby, Papua New Guinea, the meeting agreed that APERC would leave from the EGEDA umbrella and report directly to APEC EWG.
-The secretariat has been transferred from the Energy Data and Modelling Center to the Energy Statistics and Training Office, Asia Pacific Energy Research Centre since April 2015.
+It was further approved at the 18th APEC EWG Meeting in Wellington, New Zealand in November 1999, to change the name of the expert group to the current “Expert Group on Energy Data and Analysis.”
+This is to reflect the expanded research activities of APERC and the Group's role in overseeing these activities as well as responding to the EWG's increasing need for information and analysis in its policy-oriented discussions.
+At the 48th APEC EWG Meeting in Port Moresby, Papua New Guinea in November 2014, the meeting agreed that APERC would leave from the EGEDA umbrella and report directly to APEC EWG.
+The EGEDA secretariat has been transferred from the Energy Data and Modelling Center to the Energy Statistics and Training Office, Asia Pacific Energy Research Centre since April 2015.

-The overall objectives of the expert group are to contribute to improve the quality of energy policies and decision-making in APEC member economies and to enhance the efficiency of the regional energy market by improving the quality, availability and accessibility of energy data by analysing regional energy trends.
+1. To support the improvement of energy policies and decision-making in APEC member economies and to enhance the efficiency of the regional energy market by improving the quality, availability and accessibility of energy data;

 The specific objectives are:

-EGEDA has a term of four years starting from 2018.
-At the expiration of this and any subsequent term, EGEDA and its ToR shall be reviewed (by EGEDA and EWG) and a recommendation on renewal put to EWG for approval.
+EGEDA has a term of four years starting from 1 January 2022 to 31 December 2025.
+At the expiration of this and any subsequent term, EGEDA and its ToR shall be reviewed and a recommendation on renewal put to EWG and Senior Officials for approval.